abirh2/ramadan-companion/DEPLOYMENT.md

 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click "Add New Project"
-3. Import your GitHub repository: `ramadan-companion`
+3. Import your GitHub repository: `deen-companion`
 4. Vercel will auto-detect it's a Next.js project

 #### 3. Configure Environment Variables